-- Prepare undergraduate students in three areas of specialization, including Elementary Education, Early Childhood Education, and Special Education, leading to teacher licensure and certification in Oklahoma.
+- Prepare undergraduate students in three areas of specialization, including Elementary Education, and Early Childhood Education, leading to teacher licensure and certification in Oklahoma.

 - Provide undergraduate students the professional education instruction needed to prepare all Secondary Education majors and minors for licensure and certification in Oklahoma.

 - Offer graduate students many master’s level courses of study and options in a variety of occupations in education and related positions in business, industry, or hospitals, including Educational Leadership (School Principal and Superintendent, Degree and/or Certification), Elementary Mathematics, Elementary Reading, Secondary Education (Academic Area Option), Sports Administration, Library Media, Educational Technology, School Counselor, and Special Education (see Section on School of Graduate Studies - M.Ed.
 Education and Post-Master's Certificates).
 We are proud of our department and believe that we prepare some of the best teachers and administrators in the state.
 Our students learn about the process of teaching through a combination of college classroom experiences provided by excellent university faculty and practical field experiences in public schools working with master teachers.
 While part of the ECU family, our students have an opportunity to learn and to grow in a rigorous and supportive environment which includes a dedicated faculty and staff, well-equipped classrooms, and a very low student-teacher ratio.
 The quality of our faculty and program combined with an outstanding student experience contribute to make ECU a great choice for pursuing your degree.
 Again, we welcome you!